 Yes, according to Florida Statute 197.562, the grantee of any tax deed shall be entitled to the immediate possession of the lands described in the deed upon payment of successful bid amount.

 If the approved security was posted earlier, the tax deed will be completed and notarized before moving on to the next parcel so the successful bidder may record the tax deed as soon as possible.
-Otherwise, the successful bidder is required to submit a non-refundable $200 cash deposit immediately after being declared the successful bidder at the sale, and within 24 hours of the sale pay: (1) the bid amount less the $200 cash deposit and (2) documentary stamps and recording fees.
-The bid amount must be in the form of cash, cashier's check or money order payable to the Clerk of the Circuit Court.
+Otherwise, the successful bidder is required to submit a non-refundable $200 cash deposit or 5% of the bid amount prior to being declared the successful bidder at the sale, and within 24 hours of the sale pay: (1) the bid amount less the $200 cash deposit or 5% of the sale price, and (2) documentary stamps and recording fees.
+The bid amount must be in the form of cash, cashier's check, or money order payable to the Clerk of the Circuit Court.
 You will be asked to provide to the deputy clerk the name(s) in which you wish the tax deed to be issued.
 Remember that the property owner can redeem the property at the Tax Collector's office until the time full payment is made by the successful bidder AND a tax deed is recorded.
 Once the successful bidder records the tax deed, the property cannot be redeemed.

 Tax deed sales deal with the selling of property to the highest bidder at a public auction in order to recover delinquent property taxes.
 A tax deed sale occurs after an owner of a tax certificate applies to the Tax Collector for a tax deed after the tax certificate has been held for the statutory period of 22 months from date of delinquency.